dglttr/MAE148FinalProject/README.md

 The SonicCar system integrates several innovative technologies to achieve its functionality.
 It uses **speech-to-text recognition** to convert spoken commands into actionable text, which is then processed by a **large language model (LLM)** to interpret and execute the instructions.
 This unique approach allows SonicCar to understand complex and natural language commands, providing a seamless user experience.

-To ensure safety and compliance with road rules, SonicCar incorporates both **LiDAR-based obstacle detection** and a **camera-based stop sign recognition system**.
+To ensure safety and compliance with road rules, SonicCar incorporates both **Li-DAR-based obstacle detection** and a **camera-based stop sign recognition system**.
 The obstacle detection module enables the vehicle to detect and brake for objects in its path, while the stop sign recognition module, trained using **RoboFlow deep learning**, ensures adherence to traffic regulations.
 Together, these systems enhance the vehicle's reliability and situational awareness in dynamic environments.

 The project represents a synthesis of voice control, AI-based natural language processing, and autonomous vehicle navigation, offering an accessible and interactive user interface while prioritizing safety.
 SonicCar showcases the potential for integrating **human-machine interaction technologies** with autonomous systems, paving the way for innovative applications in modern transportation.